 When you’re training grip intensive exercises like chin-ups, deadlifts, bent-over rows, or carry variations, you will often feel your forearms burning.
-It’s usually the first muscle group to fatigue, and so grip strength is often a weak point for many lifters.
-When ripping a 500-pound deadlift off of the ground, it’s almost always your grip, not your lats, that give out first.
+It’s usually the first muscle group to fatigue, so grip strength is often a weak point for lifters.
+When ripping a 500-pound deadlift off of the ground, it’s almost always your grip, not your lats, that gives out first.

-Of course, you can throw a bandage on the issue and wear lifting straps (which are a great tool), but you should also focus on building forearm strength.
-Below, we outline the best forearm exercises, dive deep into the benefits of forearm training, and explain how your forearm muscles function.
+Of course, you can throw a bandage on the issue and wear lifting straps (which truly are a great tool).
+But for max strength, you’ll also want to focus on building forearm strength.

 Best Forearm Exercises

 - Barbell Reverse Biceps Curl

 - Wrist Roller

 - Trap Bar Deadlift to Carry

 - Hammer Curl

 - Bottoms-Up Kettlebell Carry